DaryaChaplygina/NoisyPeakCalling/README.md

 - bamCoverage from deeptools package (version 3.2.1) to obtain bigWig files;
 - bamtobed from bedtools package (version 2.26.0) to obtain bed files from alignment.

-All the commands have standart settings.
+All the commands have standard settings.

 ### Project scripts